dani-garcia/vaultwarden/README.md

  * Vault API support
  * Serving the static files for Vault interface
  * Website icons API
+ * Authenticator and U2F support

+## Missing features
+* Email confirmation
+* Other two-factor systems:
+  * YubiKey OTP (if your key supports U2F, you can use that)
+  * Duo
+  * Email codes

 ## Docker image usage